 If you have histamine intolerance, taming low-grade inflammation as much as possible is important for your health.
 You can do that by eating a low-histamine diet, but also by consuming low-histamine foods rich in anti-inflammatory compounds.

-Olive oil contains polyphenols, compounds with powerful anti-inflammatory activity.
 But you can also get those benefits from eating non-starchy vegetables, fruit, and other low-histamine plant-based foods.
-If you have histamine intolerance, you can enjoy olive oil in moderation.
+If you have histamine intolerance, you can enjoy olive oil in moderation but opt for extra-virgin olive oil when you can

 From a health standpoint, olive oil is also a better choice than processed seed oils you find in the cooking oil section at the supermarket, like soybean oil and corn oil.